-Paper Ornaments - Cut out symbols of Christmas from construction paper and have children color them and place them on the tree as ornaments.
+2. Paper Ornaments - Color and cut out Symbols of Christmas ornaments and have children color them and place them on the tree as ornaments.

 If you haven't already, bake sugar cookies using cookie cutters that correspond with the symbols discussed in this lesson.